ColeTrammer/iros/README.md

 # Current Issues
 * Unix permission support is extremely limited, nothing has uids or gids, and the execute but is never respected.
-* Created files can only be read by this OS, not any others.
-This is probably an issue in block allocation that causes the inode's data blocks to not be marked as used, but I do not know for certain.
 * make run always rebuilds the disk image, so we can never save info in between sessions.